Perello-nico/DFMC_model/README.md

 See *interactive_run.ipynb* for an example of how to run the model.

+The codes of the calibration framework presented in the paper are listed in the *calibration/* folder.
+The framework can be used with different dataset by adapting the configuration file - see the *configuration.json.sample*.

 The model has been calibrated with hourly 10-hours fuel sticks measurements.
 Two different datasets have been used for calibration and validation:
 * **ISR_dataset**: the original data has been kindly shared for research purpose by the authors of (1).
 The original dataset has been randomly sampled as described in the paper.
 While the original dataset could be available under reasonable request to its owners, in this repository just the post-processed data used for calibration and validation is present;
 * **BC_dataset**: the original data has been share by the author of (2) through the GitHub repository (https://github.com/dvdkamp/fsmm?tab=readme-ov-file).
 The dataset has been used for validation.